10 Tips On How to Run a Successful Influencer Marketing Campaign During COVID-19

 …So how do we do it?

 As influencer marketing has been around for a significant amount of time, there has been enough time to develop some best practices.
-Here are ten best practices we use at the agency:
+Here are ten best practices we use at the agency, and our tips on how to run a successful influencer campaign:

 Consumers see right through “sales-y” endorsements, which is why a genuine voice of an influencer to tell their personal experience has been proven to make audiences listen.
 According to Econsultancy, 61% of consumers prefer influencers who create content that is authentic and engaging and show how they use the products in their everyday life.
 They also reported that more than 90% of marketers say proving authenticity is the biggest factor for the future of influencer marketing.